mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 which have been run on this workspace.

 The workspace list pane is found on the left-hand side of the main MantidWorkbench window.
-When a muon data set is loaded via the GUI, the Matrix Workspaces are created automatically and stored within a workspace called **Muon Data**;
+When a muon data set is loaded via the GUI, the Matrix Workspaces are created automatically.
-in turn this workspace contains the following sub-workspaces:

 *   **NAME12345 MA** which contains all the Muon Analysis data for run 12345 on the NAME instrument.
     This data is further separated into more sub-workspaces, these are listed below.
 *   **NAME12345 Raw Data MA**, holds within it raw positron counts for each individual detector.
-    To examine the data collected in a single detector, right click on workspace MuonAnalysis and select Plot Spectrum.
+    To examine the data collected in a single detector, right click on workspace and select Plot Spectrum.
     There is one spectrum per detector.
 In the window that opens up, the number of the spectrum/detector to plot, or a range of spectra, can be selected.
 *   **NAME12345 Groups MA** contains data in raw counts and asymmetry, collated